software-competence-center-hagenberg/train-ticket/README.md

 #### Thoughts
 Thinking about the fault, I would expect the application to throw an exception/error when someone creates a contact info with a duplicate document number.
 Hence, the actual fault happens when no exception is thrown i.e., when the system does not prevent duplicate document ids.
-The description of (ts-error-normal-F10) hints at this behaviour but in combination with the other descriptions there is room for interpretation.
+The description of (ts-error-normal-F10) hints at this behaviour.
+But in combination with the other descriptions, there is room for interpretation.